 The spiritual/sexual imagery is not a coincidence.
 This is all the more powerful when you take their celibacy into consideration.
 Taking their writings in context, you see their whole lives are channels for this sexual/spiritual energy, this driving force which is behind all creation and creativity, in short, love/God.
 (I John 4:8 - God is love).
 Acts of service and mercy are the outlets for this energy.
 Each act draws them deeper in Love because it draws them deeper to the source of love: God.
 I think another example of this phenomenon (i.e. channeling sexual/spiritual energy into creativity and acts of service) is the Shakers.

-When I was in seminary over twenty years ago, the rediscovery of the writings of the mystics galvanized the theological world -- not without controversy and charges of heresy of course -- and is still informing feminist theologians and those writing about the nexus between sexuality and spirituality today.
+When I was in seminary over thirty years ago, the rediscovery of the writings of the mystics galvanized the theological world -- not without controversy and charges of heresy of course -- and is still informing feminist theologians and those writing about the nexus between sexuality and spirituality today.
 I thought to myself if the mystics and the Shakers could connect with that Love through community and celibacy, why couldn't I do the same through fiction that combines self-discovery and sexuality?

 Thus began my quest to do in fiction what the Mystics did in real life.
 My Christian erotica deals with an individual’s experience of Christian spirituality in the context of sensual/sexual exploration.
 My Christian erotic romance is romance that combines a faith arc with erotic intensity.